There’s a new 1040 crypto question, and it means the IRS will be asking all US taxpayers about crypto on the 2020 tax return.

 Just beneath name and address, the new Form 1040 asks: “At any time in 2020, did you receive, sell, send, exchange, or otherwise acquire any financial interest in any virtual currency?”

-The IRS recently released this draft Form 1040 for 2020 tax returns.
+The IRS crypto question is prominently featured on Form 1040 for 2020 tax returns.

 The Crypto Question for 2020 vs 2019

 This crypto question was on the 2019 tax return, too, but the new placement is much harder to miss.
 On the 2019 tax return, the IRS crypto question was located on Schedule 1 of Form 1040, which reports certain types of income and exclusions from taxable income.
 Although the implications of the 2019 question were significant—we considered it a “legal landmine”—some taxpayers may have reasonably overlooked the Schedule 1 form altogether.

 Now, however, every taxpayer will be hard pressed to claim that they missed the 1040 crypto question.